hwillson/meteor-issue-769/README.md

 Demonstration of https://github.com/meteor/meteor/issues/769 changes.

-Note: Has to be run with the Meteor changes in PR #TODO.
+Note: Has to be run with the Meteor changes in [PR #8271](https://github.com/meteor/meteor/pull/8271).

 ## Installation